mandulaj/wake-cli/README.md

   `wake up <MAC>|<name> -c <seconds>`

   Continuously sends packets at a given interval.
+The default is 120 seconds.

 ###List
   `wake list`